 What Penalties Does the IRS Impose?
-What are These Penalties For?
+What Are These Penalties For?

 Did you forget to file your business taxes on time?
 Or did you pay less than the required amount?
 You or your business may be subject to IRS penalties and fines.
-You must pay penalties for underpayment and for late payment, and you will have to pay fines - interest on the money due.
+You must pay penalties for underpayment and for late payment, and you will have to pay fines and interest on the money due.

 The most important thing to remember about IRS penalties and fines is that they stop adding up when you pay in full.
 So, the best way to keep these costs to a minimum is to pay as much as possible as soon as possible.

 The IRS says,